 Disability reportable incidents

-The reportable incidents scheme commenced on 3 December 2014.
+The disability reportable incidents scheme commenced on 3 December 2014.

 The Secretary of FACS, or head of a provider, must give the Ombudsman notice, within 30 days, of a reportable incident of which the Secretary or head of a funded provider becomes aware.
 We have developed forms and guidelines to assist FACS-operated and funded providers and NDIS-registered providers meet their reporting obligations.

 Our role under the scheme is to oversee investigations undertaken by FACS or the provider into reportable incidents and to determine whether appropriate action has been taken as a result of the investigation.

 Important changes on 1 July 2018